Xilinx/Containerization/README.md

 ## Getting Started

 To distribute FPGA applications on Nimbix, you need build docker images contain FPGA app files (like xclbin files) and Nimbix metadata.
-The tutorial contains two parts: build Nimbix application flow and PushToCompute™ flow.
+The tutorial contains three parts: prerequisites, build Nimbix application flow and PushToCompute™ flow.

+### Prerequisites

+Before to build docker image and distribute it to Nimbix, you need:

+* Have an account on Docker Hub or your own docker registry. ([Create a Docker ID](https://hub.docker.com/signup))
+* Create a repository on Docker Hub or your own docker registry.
+* Install and active docker service on your local machine. ([Docker install](https://docs.docker.com/install/))
+* Have an account on Nimbix Jarvice platform.
+(If you need Nimbix account, please contact Tianyu Li (tianyul@xilinx.com) or Chuck Song (songc@xilinx.com).)

 ### Build Nimbix application flow